Hello, my dear colleagues!

 Interactive lesson material

-Explore the interactive material below and feel free to use it in your classroom!
+Explore the interactive material below (it has the full renewable energy resources ESL unit and designing a sustainable house school project) and feel free to use it in your classroom!
 The material is not shareable so you can use it only on my website, just click on full screen.

 I LOVED this lesson and the kids were amazing – attentive and hardworking!
 There are always things I wish went better, but I can’t complain.
 Environmental is my passion and I try to squeeze environmental topics into every single lesson, at least even if it is a small reference. 🤣💚